-The clarity of your communication is directly linked to the success of any collaboration.
+The clarity of your communication is directly linked to the success of any project or collaboration.

-This reference a is growing list full of definitions to common design and branding terms that may be obscure or vague.
+This reference is growing list of definitions to common design and branding terms.

 The overall experience felt by a customer during any interaction with an organisation and the perceptions they are left with.